zsun41/SePAL/content/joinus/_index.md

 We are always on the lookout for smart and motivated students (undergrad & grad) with strong academic background to join us.

 ## Ph.D.
 Positions
-Multiple fully-funded positions are available with an emphasis on the human factor analysis, cybercrime, reverse engineering, IoT/mobile security and program analysis.
+Multiple fully-funded positions are available with an emphasis on the human-centric security, cybercrime, threat intelligence.

 ### Required Qualifications: